 Diabetes Education Package

-In addition to explaining how diabetes develops and its potential health complications, our Diabetes Education Package (Item #79370) helps participants assess their risk for type 2 diabetes and create a personal action plan to decrease that risk.
+In addition to explaining how diabetes develops and its potential health complications, our Diabetes Education Package helps participants assess their risk for type 2 diabetes and create a personal action plan to decrease that risk.
 Great for health classes, corporate wellness programs, and more, the package can be tailored to fit a variety of time formats and is perfect for middle school through adult audiences.
 It includes a detailed, four-part facilitator’s guide, which contains a presentation script, worksheet, quizzes, and enrichment activities.
-The Diabetes Education Package features four engaging components:

-- What You Need to Know About Diabetes Folding Display, which uses eye-catching graphics and simple language to explain the different types of diabetes—including pre-diabetes, type 1, type 2, and gestational—as well as the risk factors, symptoms, health complications, and management measures associated with the condition
+- What You Should Know About Diabetes Folding Display, which uses eye-catching graphics and simple language to explain the different types of diabetes—including pre-diabetes, type 1, type 2, and gestational—as well as the risk factors, symptoms, health complications, and management measures associated with the condition

 - 50 Diabetes Booklets, which discuss the different types of diabetes, risk factors, warning signs, testing, complications, and management